top of page

 [1] A05 SA: Employment, unemployment and economic inactivity by age group (seasonally adjusted) ONS

-[2] Economic labour market status of individuals aged 50 and over, trends over time: September 2024.
+[2] Economic labor market status of individuals aged 50 and over, trends over time: September 2024.
 Gov.UK

 Comments